 Petroleum Plaza consists of two 13-storey towers.
 The two towers are connected by a retail podium at grade and are situated on a 1.38 acre site located in the government district of downtown Edmonton.
-The Trust holds a 50% interest in the property through an equity investment in a limited partnership with a pension fund partner holding the remaining 50%.
-The rights and obligations of the partners are set out in an amended and restated agreement dated December 23, 2011.
+The office portion of approximately 300,000 square feet is 100 percent leased to the Province of Alberta, and is one of the most prominent buildings in the government sector.